 Once the immediate issue was resolved, we were asked to propose some much needed improvements.
 For starters, we recommended a multi-node server cluster, located both on-premise and in the cloud.
 This would allow the team to centrally manage all of their data in one place, making them much more efficient.

 A robust back up and recovery system was also recommended and installed, so that the team could be better prepared to recover quickly from any type of outage.

 And finally, a strategic IT plan was created to help with ongoing operations, including detailed documentation so that the entire team could work in lock-step and have best-practice guidelines at their fingertips.

 This private school learned the hard way that it pays to be prepared.
-They were lucky that they were able to find a provider who was able to jump in immediately and help out.

 In this situation, it was an internal hardware failure that caused the outage.
 But more frequently, downtime and other disruptions can be attributed to data breaches and cyber attacks.

 Cyber crime is at all time high, and educational institutions are at risk just as much if not more than any other type of business.
 In addition to proactive protection, having the right backup and disaster recovery in place along with a fully documented business continuity plan, is critical.